tenpy/tenpy/doc/install/from_source.rst

 (If you have already a path in this variable, separate the paths with a colon ``:``.)
 However, if you enter this in the terminal, it will only be temporary for the terminal session where you entered it.
 To make it permanently, you can add the above line to the file ``$HOME/.bashrc``.
-You might need to restart the terminal session or need to relogin to force a reload of the ``~/.bashrc``.
+You might need to restart the terminal session or need to re-login to force a reload of the ``~/.bashrc``.

 Whenever the path is set, you should be able to use the library from within python::